Tobias0013/War-Card-Game/README.md

 ### Check version of Python

 Check what version of Python you have.
-The Makefile uses `PYTHON=python` as default.
+The program is developed on version 3.10.0.

 ```
 # Check you Python installation